 Taxis in Korea

-Unlike other developed countries, taxis in Korea are extremely cheap.
-Most starting the meter at 3000KRW or less (about $2.95).
-When traveling around in a city taxis are a great way to get around when you can’t find a specific spot and don’t want to deal with subways or buses.
+Unlike other developed countries, taxis are an extremely cheap option for getting around Korea.
+Most start the metre at 3000 KRW or less (about $2.95).
+When travelling around in a city, taxis are a great way to get around when you can’t find a specific spot and don’t want to deal with subways or buses.
 When getting in a taxi, simply tell the driver where you want to go.

 If staying in a hostel or hotel always take their business card or information with their location and address in Korean.
-That way if you get lost (or have a few too many at the bar) you can always get back to where you are staying.
+That way if you get lost (or have a few too many at the bar!) you can always get back to where you are staying.

 Cab drivers aren’t con artists, but you can’t put it past them to take you for a ride to run up your fare.
 Additionally, some may short change you if they think they can, so mind your money and don’t let yourself be taken advantage of in a cab.
-If you feel you are being mistreated, GET OUT OF THE CAB, photograph the driver’s license and information (it’s always on display in taxis) if the driver gives you trouble.
+If you feel you are being mistreated, GET OUT OF THE CAB and photograph the driver’s license and information (it’s always on display in taxis) if the driver gives you trouble.
 Remember to always exercise good judgement and never do anything illegal, as the police are not known for their sympathy for English speakers.

 When all else fails, call the English Tourism Hotline!
-Korea has a 24-7 hotline that can be dialed from any phone in Korea.
+Korea has a 24-7 hotline that can be dialled from any phone in Korea.
 The number is 1330 from a landline, or 02-1330 from a cell phone.
-Simply dial and access the English menu, operators speak excellent English and can perform a number of tasks.
+Simply dial and access the English menu.
+Operators speak excellent English and can perform a number of tasks.
 Want bus times?
 They can tell you.
 Need a translator in a pinch?
 They can help get your message across.
 Need information on where to go?
 They’ll direct you.
 It’s an especially excellent service if you’re using a cell phone in Korea, but if you don’t have one, never fear!
 Korea possesses plenty of payphones in subway stations and on streets!

 Now go out there and explore!